CVD Questions & Answers

-Answer: A few significant points of its value from my perspective… #1 – If you are a believer, it shows your obedience to God. #2 – It shows one’s respect and honor for the woman. #3 – For a man, it requires a tremendous amount of Patience, Discipline and Self-Control.
-Each will be needed in the relationship and marriage. #4 – It shows that even though we love “it” – we love God more. #5 – It shows that we trust God that the wait will be well worth it on the other side of “I Do.”
+Answer: Here are few significant value points of waiting from my perspective… #1 – If you are a believer, it shows your obedience to God. #2 – It shows his respect and honor for the woman. #3 – For a man, it requires a tremendous amount of patience, discipline, and self-control.
+You get to see these demonstrated.
+Each will be needed in the relationship and marriage. #4 – It shows that even though he loves “sex” – if he’s willing to wait, it will show that he loves God more. #5 – It shows that we trust God that the wait will be well worth it on the other side of “I Do.”
 I was once told that if a man can discipline what’s between his legs, he can handle anything else life throws his way.

 Question: So how do I know that I’m with the right man?
 I’m still waiting for that confirmation & God’s permission for us to accept each other in marriage.

 Answer: A few things I call “house chores” because they must be done.

 - 1 – Make sure you’ve prayed about it;

 - 2 – Make sure you have genuine peace about him;

 - 3 – Make sure he meets God’s standards (a fruit-bearing believer);